A Chiastic Reconfiguration Of Joel

 12 “Let the nations be roused; let them advance into the Valley of Jehoshaphat, for there I will sit to judge all the nations on every side.
 13 Swing the sickle, for the harvest is ripe.
 Come, trample the grapes, for the winepress is full and the vats overflow— so great is their wickedness!”

-17 “Then you will know that I, the Lord your God, dwell in Zion, my holy hill.
+17 “You [f] will know that I, the Lord your God, dwell in Zion, my holy hill.
 Jerusalem will be holy; never again will foreigners invade her.

 Retranslation notes for Joel 3